The Best of The Triple Threat 12-18-17The Best of The Triple Threat, from Monday 12-18-17

+The Extra Pass: Where the 2014 Spurs rank among NBA's greatest unselfish teamsRun the offense.
+Defend.
+Check your ego.
+And, always -- ALWAYS -- make the extra pass.
 These 2014 NBA champion San Antonio Spurs most certainly will rank among the greatest teams in NBA history.
 Exactly where you put them in the pantheon depends on personal preference, likes and the value of individual greatness: Shaq and Kobe dominance in the early 2000s?
 Hakeem's Dream Shake of the mid-'90s?
 The great Celtic dynasty of the '60s or the Showtime Lakers of the '80s?

 Big 3 Help Heat Even NBA Finals With SpursMiami Heat owner Micky Arison had a message as he walked to the winning locker room.

 Heat Handle Spurs 109-93; Finals Coming Back To MiamiThe Miami Heat entered Game 4 of the 2013 NBA Finals against the San Antonio Spurs knowing they couldn't lose and go down 3-1 in the series and have a chance of winning the Larry O'Brien trophy.
 But the Heat's Big Three responded like the three All-Stars that they are, combining for 82 points and lead Miami to a 109-93.